Shred the slopes and relive Olympic glory with this 5-day guide to Whistler Blackcomb. Experience North America's largest ski resort like a pro.

-Get ready to carve up the legendary slopes of Whistler Blackcomb, North America's largest ski resort.
+Carving down the slopes of Whistler Blackcomb, you're not just skiing; North America's largest ski resort.
 This isn't just a ski trip; it's an immersion into Olympic history and unparalleled mountain adventure, where every run feels like a gold medal moment.
-Prepare for epic powder days, breathtaking views from the Peak 2 Peak Gondola, and an après-ski scene that's as vibrant as the mountain itself.
+Prepare for epic powder days, breathtaking views from the Peak 2 Peak Gondola, and an après-ski scene that's as vibrant as the mountain itself. **Going deeper?** Our complete hub post covers every corner of the Canadian Rockies — from the Icefields Parkway to Jasper, larch season, wildlife, and the honest seasonal guide: The Icefields Parkway Doesn't Prepare You — Full Banff & Canadian Rockies Guide

 Whistler Blackcomb offers an extraordinary blend of world-class skiing and a vibrant, pedestrian-only village that truly has something for everyone.
 Whether you're an intermediate skier looking to conquer new terrain or an advanced rider seeking the thrill of Blackcomb's bowls, the 8,171 acres and 200+ trails ensure endless exploration.
 After a day of exhilarating descents, the village transforms into a lively hub of après-ski excitement.
 Picture yourself clinking glasses at Garibaldi Lift Co.
 (GLC), recounting your day's adventures, or indulging in a culinary masterpiece at Araxi Restaurant, a James Beard-recognized gem.
 It's the perfect balance of high-octane adventure and sophisticated relaxation.